Seminar Series

 First Term Seminar Series

-First Term Graduate Seminar in Injury Research and Policy: Drug Control Policy & Overdose Prevention
+First Term Graduate Seminar in Injury Research and Policy: Overdose Prevention and Drug Control Policy

 Johns Hopkins Bloomberg School of Public Health

 A top priority for injury control is to ensure the broad implementation of evidence-based overdose prevention strategies.
 This seminar provides fundamental information about the concepts, terminology, and intervention strategies that will be covered in presentations throughout the term.
-Dr. Johnson will discuss drug control policies in the US and provide an overview of overdose prevention strategies.
+Dr. Sugarman will discuss the current state of the overdose crisis and provide an overview of overdose prevention strategies.

 Johns Hopkins Bloomberg School of Public Health